-We have really looked to highlight the involvement of Referees and the fact here is a genuine pathway for our referees at Representative events.
-Having experienced referees like our Regional Referees Director Phil Rainger come and help out at our affiliate has seen referees both young and mature join our referee ranks.
+We have also really looked to highlight the involvement of Referees and the fact that there is a genuine pathway for our referees at representative events.
+Having experienced referees like our Regional Referees Director Phil Rainger come and help out at our Affiliate has seen referees both young and mature join our referee ranks.

-What is your Touch Football Highlight(s) so far?
+What are your Touch Football highlights so far?

-- Coaching my Daughters Under 14 team to the NSW Junior State Cup Title back in 2004.
-Winning the State Title is not an easy accomplishment when you think about the hours of organising, training and of course playing over the entire weekend.
+- Coaching my daughter's Under 14s team to the NSW Junior State Cup Title back in 2004.
+Winning the State Title is not an easy accomplishment when you think about the hours of organising, training and, of course, playing over the entire tournament.

 - In December 2018 I attained my Level 4 Referees Badge.
-This is the highest Referee Badge Level you can achieve through your state and your performances over the entire 12 months not just at a one off tournament.
+This is the highest Referee Badge Level you can achieve through your state.
 It took a lot of work but it was definitely worth it!

-The NRL Touch Premiership Kicks off this weekend who is your pick to take out the Women’s and the Men’s competitions?
+(At the time of writing), the NRL Touch Premiership taps off.
+Who is your pick to take out the Women’s and the Men’s competitions?

 This is a hard one to pick, especially with the Roosters and Warriors, coming into the competition this year.
 There will be some really close matches.
 I can’t go past Parramatta Eels in both the Men’s & Women’s competitions and I can assure you growing up in Parramatta has nothing to do with it (well maybe a little bit)!